 By 2034 older adults are expected to outnumber children for the first time in U.S. history.
 The needs of our aging population are evolving, and a holistic approach that combines health, wellness, and enhanced quality of life should be the highest priority in senior care facility planning and design.

 Creating a healthy, active, and inviting environment with elevated experiences and amenities is the future progression for independent and assisted living facilities.
-Design with IEQ and IAQ in mind is fundamental in memory care and nursing care spaces.
+Designing with indoor environmental quality (IEQ) and indoor air quality (IAQ) in mind is fundamental, in all types of senior living spaces.